-Host values ending with
+Hostvalues ending with “

 %” is insecure and is not recommended!)

 mysql -uworks but

 mysql -uworks when executed on the server host, but

 mysql -hdoes not work when executed on a remote client host, you have not enabled access to the server for the given user name from the remote host.

 If you cannot figure out why you get

-denied, remove from the
+Access denied, remove from the

-table all rows that have
+usertable all rows that have

-containing wildcards (rows that contain
+Hostvalues containing wildcards (rows that contain

 '_'characters).
 A very common error is to insert a new row with

 ', thinking that this enables you to specify

 localhostto connect from the same machine.
 The reason that this does not work is that the default privileges include a row with

 ''.
-Because that
+Because that row has a

 'localhost'that is more specific than

 '%', it is used in preference to the new row when connecting from

 localhost!
 The correct procedure is to insert a second row with

 ', or to delete the row with

 ''.
 After deleting the row, remember to issue a

-also Section 6.2.4, “Access Control, Stage 1: Connection Verification”.
+FLUSH PRIVILEGESstatement to reload the grant tables.
+See also Section 7.2.4, “Access Control, Stage 1: Connection Verification”.

 If you are able to connect to the MySQL server, but get an

 Access deniedmessage whenever you issue a

 SELECT ...
-INTO
+INTO OUTFILEor

-INFILE statement, your row in the
+LOAD DATA INFILEstatement, your row in the

-user table does not have the
+usertable does not have the

 If you change the grant tables directly (for example, by using